-\subsection{Relations between Notions of Nearly Single-Peakedness}
+\section{Relations between Notions of Nearly Single-Peakedness}

-Theorem~\ref{thm:relations} shows several inequalities that hold for the distance measures under consideration.
+Theorem~\ref{thm:relations} states inequalities that hold for the distance measures under consideration.
 We hereby show how these measures relate to each other.
-Notice that these inequalities do not have an immediate impact on a classical complexity analysis such as in Section~\ref{sec:complexity}.
-However, they turn to out to be very useful for the complexity analysis of manipulation in nearly single-peaked elections.
+For an overview consult Figure~\ref{fig:hasse}: In this Hasse diagram one distance measure $X$ is above and connected to a distance measure $Y$ if the measure $Y$ can be bounded by a function of measure $X$.
+Intuitively, distances at the top are more fine-grained notions.
+More formally, Figure~\ref{fig:hasse} displays a partial order defined as follows.
+For two distances measures $X$ and $Y$, $Y\leq X$ if and only if there exists a function $f$ such that $Y(\mathcal{P})\leq f(X(\mathcal{P}))$ for any profile $\mathcal{P}$.

-\begin{theorem} Let $\mathcal{P}$ be a preference profile.
+\begin{theorem} Let $(C,\mathcal{P})$ be an election.
 Then the following inequalities hold:

-This list is complete in the following sense: Inequalities that are not listed here and that do not follow from transitivity do not hold in general.
-The resulting partial order with respect to $\leq$ is displayed in Figure~\ref{fig:hasse} as a Hasse diagram. \end{theorem}
+This list is complete in the following sense: Inequalities that are not listed here and that do not follow from transitivity do not hold in general. \end{theorem}

-\begin{proofs} Inequalities~1 and 2 are immediate consequences from the definitions since $k$-LS allows more swaps than $k$-GS and $k$-LCD allows more candidate deletions than $k$-CD.
+\begin{proof} Inequalities~1 and 2 are immediate consequences from the definitions since \dls permits more swaps than \dgs and \dlcd is more flexible than \dcd.
 Inequalities~3 and 4 are due to the fact that swapping two candidates in a vote is at most as effective as removing one of these candidates.
 Similarly, for Inequality~5 observe that removing the corresponding voter is at least as effective as swapping two candidates in the vote.
 Concerning Inequality~6 observe that instead of deleting a voter we can always add an additional axis for this voter.
 Inequality~7 follows from the fact that putting each deleted candidate in its own partition leads to single-peakedness if deleting these candidates does.